mckinziebrandon/RepeatAfterMe/README.md

 1. __Voice User Interface (VUI)__: define which code should be exected when specific commands are uttered.
 Seems to be mainly the _Interaction Model_ tab that matters here.
 2. __Lambda Functions__: the actual code for the skill.

+# Fact Skill Tutorial

+A condensed version of [this tutorial](https://developer.amazon.com/alexa-skills-kit/tutorials/fact-skill-1) for me to review when I forget stuff.

+## Step 1: Developer Portal

+[developer.amazon.com](https://developer.amazon.com).
+Go to/make your skill and you'll be at the screen with the following tabs on the left:
+ - Skill Information' ||
+  '

 # My Questions and Answers